Gabriel Naudé: Career as a librarian

-Probably the most famous library that Naudé helped shape, and in which he served as librarian, was the Bibliothéque Mazarine in Paris, the library of Cardinal Jules Mazarin.
+Probably the most famous library that Naudé helped shape, and in which he served as librarian, was the Bibliothéque Mazarine in Paris, the library of Cardinal Jules Mazarin in the rue de Richelieu.
 Naudé spent ten years of his life improving and shaping the Bibliothéque.
-It became the first public library in France because of Naudé's insistence and was open to the public as early as 1644.
+It became the first publicly accessible library in France because of Naudé's insistence and was open to the public as early as 1644.

 As a librarian and scholar, Naudé proposed "to direct a wealthy collector into paths of bibliothecarian righteousness" as a result of his belief that the current century had advanced far beyond their predecessors with regard to the quantity and quality of the information or resources that they had access to.
 Naudé's seminal work on library science, Advice on Establishing a Library, served as an early instruction manual or guide for private collectors who were interested in the book acquisition and maintenance process.
-Naudé encouraged collectors (and fellow librarians) to meticulously organize their books by "their number and the range of their subject matter, the criteria of selection, and the means of procurement", in addition to the arrangement of the building(s) that book collections may be stored in and other potential methods of book cataloging.
+Naudé encouraged collectors (and fellow librarians) to organize their books meticulously by "their number and the range of their subject matter, the criteria of selection, and the means of procurement", in addition to the arrangement of the building(s) that book collections may be stored in and other potential methods of book cataloging.
 Naudé's knowledge and expertise left a lasting impact on both the library community and the world at large, with his influence guiding collectors, scholars, politicians, and religious leaders.